Edward Turay: Political career

 In January 2010, Turay was appointed Sierra Leone's High Commissioner to the United Kingdom of Great Britain and Northern Ireland, accredited to eight other states: Cyprus, Ireland, Spain, Portugal, Norway, Denmark, Sweden and Greece.
+Turay held the position for the rest of his life.

 In May 2014, Turay was awarded the Grassroot Diplomat Initiative Award under the Business Driver category for his extensive work on galvanising diaspora communities across Europe, bringing better visibility to his country and people.

 Writing

-Turay is the author of an autobiographical book entitled The Prophecies of a Father (AuthorHouse, 2013), which "revolves around the traditional beliefs and faith of his late father, Paramount Chief Kande Turay of Sanda Chiefdom.
+Turay was the author of an autobiographical book entitled The Prophecies of a Father (AuthorHouse, 2013), which "revolves around the traditional beliefs and faith of his late father, Paramount Chief Kande Turay of Sanda Chiefdom.
 Turay’s father comes to represent a benevolence and acceptance of integrating Western beliefs and education with traditional African beliefs."

+Death

+Turay died in London on 25 June 2023, at the age of 77.
+At the time of his death, he was still the Sierra Leonean High Commissioner to the United Kingdom.